Pamela Marshall (archaeologist): Career

 Marshall co-directed excavations at Newark Castle, Nottinghamshire.
-The results were documented in the book Guardian of the Trent: the Story of Newark Castle, which won the an Alan Ball Local History Award in 1998.
+The results were documented in the book Guardian of the Trent: the Story of Newark Castle, which won an Alan Ball Local History Award in 1998.
 Marshall was chair/secretary of the Castle Studies Group between 2000 and 2014, and was succeeded by Gillian Scott.
 Between 2000 and 2014, and again since 2020 Marshall has been the representative for Great Britain on the Comité Permanent of the Colloques Château Gaillard.

 Selected publications

 Marshall has authored or co-authored six books and published articles in venues such as Château Gaillard: Etudes de castellologie médiévale, The Castle Studies Group Journal, The Archaeological Journal, and the Transactions of the Thoroton Society of Nottinghamshire.